For some of us, we need a slow start to the year, to gain some momentum. Some of us cross over the January 1st line like a sunburst.

 -

-Here are a few things I’ve liked recently:
+Here are a few things I’ve been sharing with clients recently:

 -